XrXr/WhenIsKateLive/README.md

 ###The web page is live [here][live page] thanks to Github pages!

 This is a web page that contains the following
- - Schedule of [Kate Live] in PST and UTC
  - Count down until the next [Kate Live]
- - Time of the next [Kate Live] in the browser's local time
+ - Schedule of [Kate Live] in the browser's local time

 This is inspired by [whenisnlss.com](http://whenisnlss.com/) and made at the request of this [Reddit post]